WD40JS/Muti-Level-Access-w-React_RecipeApp/README.md

 ## Description

-The target audience for this Recipe app are users who ...
+The target audience for this Recipe app is users who want to search for any type of food and recieve multiple different recipe options as a result.
+As a user you are able to log in and save your recipes that you like so you can find them easy the next time you log in.
+You are also able to use the app without logging in if that is what you prefer.

 ## Links